Send in the payment coupon attached to your bill with a check or money order. Be sure to write the tax type and account number on your check.

 Taxpayers with average monthly tax payments above $10,000 must remit their taxes by EFT to Revenue.
 Failure to do so may result in fines of $500 per occurrence of not paying through EFT.Interest and Penalty (General)

-Effective January 1, 2014, the monthly interest rate is .416% and the penalty rate is 1.25% for all taxes except Liquor and Real Estate.
+Effective January 1, 2015, the monthly interest rate is .5%.
+Effective January 1, 2014 the penalty rate is 1.25% for all taxes except Liquor and Real Estate.

 For tax returns due on or before December 31, 2013 - Failure to pay by the due date will result in the imposition of interest and penalty.
 The tax remaining unpaid after the due date is subject to interest at the rate of 1% per month